Denver and Boulder Patent Searching

 I provide Four basic types of Patentability Searches:

-1. USPTO Search (Limited Search)
+- USPTO Search (Limited Search)

-USPTO patents and applications searched by keywords, image by image in subclasses, and using forward and backward citations.
+USPTO patents and applications searched by keywords, image by image in subclasses, and using forward and backward citations. - USPTO and EPO Search

-USPTO and EPO patents and applications (searching patents from over seventy countries) are searched by keywords, image by image in subclasses, and using forward and backward citations.
+USPTO and EPO patents and applications (searching patents from over seventy countries) are searched by keywords, image by image in subclasses, and using forward and backward citations. - USPTO, EPO, and Commercial Databases Search

-USPTO and EPO patents and applications (searching patents from over seventy countries) are searched by keywords, image by image in subclasses, and using forward and backward citations; as well as non-patent literature such as scientific journals and papers.
+USPTO and EPO patents and applications (searching patents from over seventy countries) are searched by keywords, image by image in subclasses, and using forward and backward citations; as well as non-patent literature such as scientific journals and papers. - The Custom Patent Search

 A custom patent search can be designed that searches non-patent literature in foreign languages that has not been translated into English and patent offices not covered by the EPO.